mna/tulip/README.md

 ## Description

-Tulip is a minimal and simple web framework that provides a lot with very little.
+Tulip is a minimal and simple web framework (a framework for *web systems*, really) that provides a lot with very little.
+Using only Lua (currently 5.4) and the PostgreSQL database (currently 13), the framework packs the following
-Using only Lua (currently 5.4) and the PostgreSQL database (currently 13), the framework packs the following features:
+features:

 * HTTP and HTTPS ✔
 * HTTP/1.1 and HTTP/2 ✔